apioo/fusio/doc/setup/nginx.rst

 Nginx
 =====
-This instruction based on a on standard Nginx installation on Ubuntu 20.04.1 LTS.
+This instruction based on a on standard Nginx installation on Ubuntu 20.04.1 LTS and has been double checked on Debian 10.

 Php installation
 ----------------

 Standard setup of nginx doesn't contain php installation.
-Here is a sample how to install php in a dedicated version (e.g. 7.4) with required modules:
+Here is a sample how to install php in a dedicated version (e.g. 7.4) with required modules (tested on Ubuntu 20.04.1):

 .. code-block:: text

   apt update
-  apt -y install software-properties-common add-apt-repository ppa:ondrej/php
+  apt -y install software-properties-common add-apt-repository -y ppa:ondrej/php

   systemctl disable --now apache2 apt -y install php7.4-fpm